Continually Updated Clinical Reference

 The pyramidally shaped arytenoid cartilages are located on the superior aspect of the cricoid lamina and help form the cricoarytenoid joints; each has a vocal process that projects anteriorly and a muscular process that projects posterolaterally.
 The arytenoids also articulate with the corniculate and cuneiform cartilages at their superior aspects.
 The vocal process of the arytenoid cartilage can serve as a landmark for the true vocal cords on axial CT imaging.
 The thyroarytenoid muscle makes up the bulk of the true vocal cord, and its medial portion is referred to as the vocalis.
 The thyroid, cricoid, and arytenoid cartilages consist of hyaline cartilage, cortical bone, and a marrow space.
 They demonstrate characteristic patterns of age-related ossification.
 The other cartilages of the larynx are composed of fibrocartilage and do not typically ossify.

-Anatomical subdivisions or regions
+Anatomical Subdivisions or Regions

 Based on its embryological derivation, the larynx can be subdivided into the glottis, supraglottis, and subglottis.